Starting a Jazz Program

 • The most satisfying performances were the ones that we created ourselves such as the new annual events of Homerton Mardi Gras and a 3-band collaboration/shootout called the Big Band Bonanza.

-To raise the level of professionalism and give us flags to rally around, I worked with the Homerton Student Union to commission artwork from German artist Burgit Burhenne.
-The band and key faculty voted on their favourite designs and I had the winners emblazoned on traditional big band ‘fronts’ (the boxy-looking music stands).
+To raise the level of professionalism I worked with the Homerton Student Union to commission artwork from artist Burgit Burhenne.
+The band and supporting faculty voted on their favourite designs.
+I had the black design emblazoned on new bigband ‘fronts’ (the boxy-looking music stands).

-A fun thing for me is that the golden ring in the designs comes from a photo the artist took of the bell of my baritone saxophone.
-My sax is forever with HoJO 🙂
+The golden ring in the designs comes from a photo the artist took of the bell of my baritone saxophone.
+My sax is forever in HoJO 🙂